Story of Fashion® is the premiere guide to Personal Experiences, and the creative innovators who provide them.

 The connection we’re referring to is the kind where, you actually call someone you haven’t spoken to for a long while, or someone long distance, and when they pick up the phone, suddenly, your energy is connected, by hearing them ‘pick up’, and when their voice says… ‘hello’, you feel a human connection.
 A relief, a reassurance.

-Story of Fashion is a very unique platform that transfers this ‘bigger meaning’, the passion, love and creativity, from the designer, entrepreneur or chef.
+Story of Fashion is a very unique platform that transfers this ‘bigger meaning’, the passion, love and creativity, the pure energy of a person, to another.

 It connects the reader to the most tactile, experiences.
-The people who bring fun!, creativity to their dishes and designs.
+The people who bring fun!, creativity to their dishes, designs, and music!

-It connects us to real individuals, who create products that last, that are exclusive, food that is a lasting experience.
+It connects us to real individuals, who create products that last, that are exclusive, food that is a lasting experience, music that is an unforgettable experience.

 And these connections are becoming more and more sought after, by foodies, and by consumers looking for a special piece for home, or our own identity and outfits, that the very product comes from someone we know, can meet, identify with, and speak to.